Inverse Problems with Learned Forward Operators: Data-driven regularisation by projection

 Then every sequence of minimisers $\unJ$ of ~\eqref{eq:proj_var_noisy} has a weakly convergent subsequence

 \end{theorem}

+Convergence rates can also be obtained under additional assumptions.
+Such rates are usually stated in terms of a (generalised) Bregman distance induced by the regularisation functional~\cite{Benning_Burger_modern:2018}.
+We recall the definition for readers' convenience. \begin{definition}[generalised Bregman distance] For a proper convex functional $\reg$ the generalised Bregman distance between $x',x \in \U$ corresponding to the subgradient $q \in \dJ(x)$ is defined as follows

-Convergence rates in a Bregman distance can also be obtained assuming that $\Jminsol$ satisfies a source condition. \begin{theorem} Suppose that Assumptions~\ref{ass:J},~\ref{ass:P_n_ker_J} are satisfied and that $\Jminsol$ satisfies a source condition, i.e. there exists an element $q \in \calY$ such that
+Here $\dJ(x)$ denotes the subdifferential of $\reg$ at $x \in \U$. \end{definition} The additional assumption required for obtaining a convergence rate is the \textit{source condition}. \begin{theorem}[{\cite[Thm.
+23]{asp-kor-sch-2020}}, slightly modified] Suppose that Assumptions~\ref{ass:J},~\ref{ass:P_n_ker_J} are satisfied and that $\Jminsol$ satisfies a source condition, i.e. there exists an element $q^\dagger \in \calY$ such that

 Then the following estimate holds for the Bregman distance between $\unJ$ and $\Jminsol$

 for some constant $C>0$.

 If the regularisation parameter $\alpha = \alpha(\delta,n)$ is chosen as in Theorem~\ref{thm:J_bounded} then